Posts

 Image

 The joy of postmodern therapy, for both clients and therapists is in how a postmodern approach gives value to inspiration, creativity and the imagination.
 For we seek to recast the future and the past in ways that enable, and no longer disable.
 For us, the concept of mental illness as a loss of contact with reality, begs the question - whose reality?
 And that question, because it places power at the core of diagnosis, really bothers the postmodern therapist.
-My core tasks are to help my clients reclaim power, to reconstruct their identity, and to become aware of other possibilities.
-To do that I need to merrily sidestep the knee jerk conclusions based on binary oppositions, and map out the power dynamics in this client's situation.
-Fantasy really isn't the problem, fantasy can be piggybacked into becoming an intervention; the question 'what do you suppose...' is an invitation to the sandbox, to liminality, to use fantasy, to ask what if...
-Such questions about the pr...
+Because one of my core tasks is to help my clients reclaim power, to reconstruct their identity, and to become aware of other possibilities - their power to make changes.
+To do this I need to merrily sidestep the knee jerk conclusions based on binary oppositions, and, notice the power dynamics in this client's situation.
+In postmodern therapy fantasy isn't a problem, fantasy can be piggybacked into becoming an intervention; the question 'what do you suppose...' is an invitation to the sandbox, to liminality, to us...

 Into the woods part 2.